CHAUTAUQUA.

 Today in Hong Kong, we saw the running of the Chairman's Sprint, a leg of the Global Sprint Challenge.
 Chautauqua went into the event as the favourite, but was expected to do it the hard way.
 Few can win at Sha Tin if they drift back in running.
 The horse had previously contested the first leg of the challenge when he took on the Black Caviar Lightning at Flemington in February.
 The first clip below is that race, the second, today's Chairman's Sprint.
 He's now probably England bound.

-Ron and hawkeye like this.
+Reactions: Ron and hawkeye

 That's fooking ridiculous, coming from that far back to win a race like that, and in the end he did it cheekily, just hands and heels towards the line.
 Monster.